Legal

 These transfers are protected by appropriate safeguards, including:

 • South Korea: Overseas transfer disclosures under PIPA Art.
 28-2 — crash data and performance data are transferred to Google Ireland Limited (and its sub-processors, including Google LLC in the United States) for the purpose of crash report and performance data processing and storage, as described in this policy.
+Purchase data transferred by Apple or Google is governed by their respective overseas-transfer disclosures.

 Data retention